“In the Viking era, they were already using skis…and over the centuries, the Norwegians have proved themselves good at little else.”

 With the 3-foot bookshelf of popular attacks on the low-fat-diet-heart idea it is pretty remarkable that there is only one defense.
 Daniel Steinberg’s Cholesterol Wars.
 The Skeptics vs. The Preponderance of Evidence is probably more accurately called a witness for the prosecution since low-fat, in some way or other is still the law of the land.

-The book is very informative, if biased and it provides a historical perspective describing the difficulty of establishing the cholesterol hypothesis.
+The book is very informative, if biased, and it provides an historical perspective describing the difficulty of establishing the cholesterol hypothesis.
 Oddly, though, it still appears to be very defensive for a witness for the prosecution.
 In any case, Steinberg introduces into evidence the Oslo Diet-Heart Study with a serious complaint:

 “Here was a carefully conducted study reported in 1966 with a statistically significant reduction in reinfarction [recurrence of heart attack] rate.
 Why did it not receive the attention it deserved?”